 Consequences for Critique

-If determinability is structured and real, then normativity is not an external addition to being.
+If determinability is structured and real because plurality is non-brutely given, then normativity is not an external addition to being.
 It is implicit in structured openness itself.
-To say that some articulations are more fitting than others is already to acknowledge orientation toward adequacy.
+To say that some articulations are more fitting than others is already to acknowledge orientation toward adequacy grounded in what is.

-If life is determinable in ways that are more and less fitting to its structure, then distortion is not merely inefficiency but misalignment with what life is capable of being.
+If life is determinable in ways that are more and less fitting to its structure, then distortion is not merely inefficiency but misalignment with the differentiated character of reality.
 Normativity is not imposed upon the real; it is encountered within the real.

 Critique therefore becomes intelligible without circularity.
 To judge a social arrangement as alienating is not merely to express preference.
 It is to discern a gap between actuality and a more adequate articulation of life.
 That gap is not constructed by the critic.
-It is disclosed within structured determinability.
+It is disclosed within structured determinability grounded in non-interchangeable plurality.

 If normativity were entirely generated by evolving structures, critique would lose its force.
 It would describe one configuration judging another.
 But critique claims more.
 It claims that alienation wounds something real.
-Differentiated possibility provides the ontological grounding that makes such claims intelligible.
+Differentiated possibility—being as non-brutely differentiated and articulable—provides the ontological grounding that makes such claims intelligible.

 This does not render critique dogmatic.
 It renders it metaphysically responsible.